LCPQ/qcmath/README.md

 ## Charged excitations

-Methods based on the one body Green's function (1-GF) allow us to describe charged excitations, i.e. ionization potential (IP) and electron affinity (EA) of the system.
+Methods based on the one-body Green's function (1-GF) allow us to describe charged excitations, i.e. ionization potential (IP) and electron affinity (EA) of the system.
 This part is the core of qcmath and hence, various methods, approximations, and options are available.
-Thus, for the sake of clarity, this part is structured as follows, first, we do a quick introduction on the general equations depending on the level of (partial) self-consistency.
+Thus, for the sake of clarity, this part is structured as follows.
+First, we do a quick introduction on the general equations depending on the level of (partial) self-consistency.
 These general equations are common to the three approximations of the self-energy available in qcmath, the second-order Green's function (GF2), the $GW$ approximation, and the T-matrix approximation.
 Finally, we give the various expressions specific to the different approximations of the self-energy.

 Three levels of (partial) self-consistency are available in qcmath:
 - the one-shot scheme where quasiparticles and satellites are obtained by solving, for each orbital $p$, the frequency-dependent quasiparticle equation